ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-realflight.rst

   - press OK
   - after the vehicles position is reset, press the transmitter's "Reset" button or PC spacebar again

-At this point, load the parameter file for this "QuadCopterX - direct throttle" model via Mission Planner.
+At this point, load the parameter file for this "QuadCopterX-flightaxis" model via Mission Planner.
 You are now ready to arm and fly.

 Connecting to SITL running on a separate (or Virtual) machine:
 --------------------------------------------------------------